This is a moist, tender cake with a delightful and delicious lavender flavor in both the cake and the cream cheese

-When I first saw this plant I began thinking scones with lavender, shortbread cookies with lavender, lavender cake…. and that was another incentive to convince me to buy it.
+When I first saw this plant at Costco I began thinking scones with lavender, shortbread cookies with lavender, lavender cake…. and that was another incentive to convince me to buy it.
 After toting it to my car and spilling dirt on the back seat floorboard carpeting, I managed to get it home without any damage and planted it in a large pot just where I had imagined it to be.
 Perfect!

 Later, when reading the instructions and care label on the plant, I saw in very tiny print at the bottom was the notation: “Not for culinary use”.
 Bummer!
 Now my head was all geared up to use the dried lavender buds in something delicious.
 So I went online and ordered some organic culinary lavender buds and organic culinary lavender oil from Amazon to assuage my disappointment.

 I am not the cake baker in the family as that award goes to Dahn but every now and then I will do my bit with a cake from scratch.
 This particular recipe, tender white cake, is from the King Arthur Flour website with my adaptation of the lavender buds and lavender oil.

 I have to tell you, though, that using this lavender flavor was a total experiment as I had to determine how much lavender would be enough but not too much.
 I have had lavender cookies where the lavender was so faint that I wondered why they bothered, but too much and it can be overpowering.
 So, it took a couple attempts for me to discover the amount of flavoring I wanted.